jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: 'I received: yes' != 'I received: hello'

-  this will not work, the `return statement`_ has to use the input
+  this will not work, my change made an :ref:`assertion<AssertionError>` that was passing before, fail.
+The `return statement`_ has to use the input

 * I use an `f-string`_ to add values to the string_

   .. code-block:: python
+    :emphasize-lines: 2

     def text(value):
         return f'I received: {value}'